-They provide an even, smooth flow with wider coverage than a pressurized head.
-Because they’re not aerated, the individual droplets don’t have a stinging or harsh feel to them.
+We love rain shower heads because they provide an even, smooth flow with wider coverage than a pressurized head.
+Because they’re gentler, the individual droplets don’t have a stinging or harsh feel to them.
+Instead, they feel full, comforting, and relaxing.
 It’s easy to see why lots of people have come to prefer the rain shower experience over traditional shower heads.

 As they’ve become more popular, more and more companies have offered their own rain shower heads.
 While they might look fairly similar, there’s quite a range of price and quality on the market.
 How do you know which one is right for you?